 Skip to main content

-Aggregation in SQL refers to the process of performing calculations on multiple rows of a table and returning a single summarized value.
-It is a key part of analytical queries — used for reporting, summarizing trends, and data insights.
+Aggregation in SQL means performing calculations on multiple rows of a table and returning a single summarized value.

 • Finding total sales per month